daveythacher/LED_Matrix_RP2040/doc/Application_Infomation.md

 ### Ghosting

 Refresh rate or multilexing rate is limited by certain things.
 The panel itself is only capable of moving so fast before small capacitors inside the panel start to slow and corrupt things.
 To get around this you need to use pull-ups on the low side or near the LED drivers and pull-downs on the high side or near the row drivers.
 If you do this the LEDs will be reverse biased when they are supposed to be off and forward biased when they are supposed to be on.
+(The other option is push-pull drivers.)

 Only certain LED panel components offer these features, however board designers can usually add them on.
 The larger these capacitors the longer the time required to charge them or the stronger the pull-ups/downs need to be.
 A careful balance between the two is required.
 Power consumption can become an issue if pull-ups/downs are too strong and lower refreshes are possible if the charge time is too high.
 This code base provides some support in GEN 1 panels for charge time using OE signal, blanking time and disabling outputs using serial data.